 Once they are brown, remove from the pot and place on paper towels to drain and immediately season them.
 You would store in an airtight container to preserve freshness.

 To make cracklins, the pork meat will be cut with the skin, fat and some meat attached.
 Old Cajuns generally used ¾ x ¾ inch thick pieces.
 As you will be cooking with water and letting the cracklins cook in their own grease, make sure that your pot size fits the amount of meat being cooked.

 Fill your pot with water to one quarter of the depth of the pot.
 Note this is not one quarter inch, a mistake I had once made.
 Bring the water to a boil.
 Place the pork pieces in the water and keep a strong fire going.
 The water will dissolve the fat and also evaporate leaving the pork pieces to cook in their own melted grease (lard).

-Fry the pieces until light and golden brown.
+Fry the pieces at 250 degrees until light and golden brown approximately 1 hour per 10 pounds.
+Set aside to cool.
 As the cracklins can turn hard it is important not to overcook them.
 True Cajun cracklins are supposed to be very crunchy and firm to hard in texture.
 If you do overcook them and they become hard, they will still be edible with the same great flavor just not as easy to chew.